Mountain reedbuck: Description

 The mountain reedbuck averages 75 cm at the shoulder, and weighs around 30 kg.
 It has a grey coat with a white underbelly and reddish-brown head and shoulders.
 The male has ridged horns of around 15.2 cm, which curve forwards.
 Both sexes have a dark scent patch beneath the ears.

 Distribution and habitat

 The mountain reedbuck occurs in three separate geographic areas, each containing a separate subspecies.
 The southern mountain reedbucks inhabits an area from the eastern Cape Province (South Africa) to southeastern Botswana.
 Chanler's mountain reedbuck occurs in Tanzania, Kenya, Uganda, Sudan, and Ethiopia.
 The Adamawa mountain reedbuck is only been found at the Nigeria-Cameroon border.
-The species occupies ridges and hillsides in rocky country and high-altitude grasslands (often with some tree or bush cover), at altitudes of 1,500-5,000 m.
+The species occupies ridges and hillsides in rocky country and high-elevation grasslands (often with some tree or bush cover), at elevations of 1,500–5,000 m.

 Current total population of all subspecies has been estimated at some 36,000 individuals.